San Antonio Veteran Changes Lives of Senior Veterans, One Flight at a Time

 Air Force veteran Tim Newton volunteers with Ageless Aviation Dreams Foundation, a nonprofit that gives free flights to seniors and veterans on vintage Boeing Stearman biplanes.

 Flying for many, especially in a small aircraft, is a nightmare of nerves and airsickness.
-But for the veterans who take a dream flight with the Ageless Aviation Dreams Foundation, it’s a life-changing experience.
+But for the veterans that take a dream flight with the Ageless Aviation Dreams Foundation, it’s a life-changing experience.

 Tim Newton, 53, is a volunteer pilot with AADF, a nonprofit organization that gives free flights to seniors and veterans in a vintage Boeing Stearman biplane.

 AADF partners with senior living facilities and retirement communities across the country, where a large percentage of the residents are veterans from World War II, the Korean War and the Vietnam War.
 The foundation brings one of their three airplanes to the nearest airport and about a dozen veterans get to fly with a pilot for a 15- to 20-minute flight.